A12 exit Carrara, follow signs to Carrara, then follow signs to Colonnata.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

+There is a normal tourist tour, called Classical Tour or Marble Tour which takes 40 Minutes and is taking place in the afternoon.
 Quarry 177 is one of the quarries open for public inspection.
-It is still working, so visitors see the technology used today for cutting huge blocks intended for artists and masons all over the world.
+It is still being worked, so visitors see the technology used today for cutting huge blocks intended for artists and masons all over the world.
 In the center of the quarry visitors can see when quarry workers use modern tools like marble cutting blades, diamond wire, bulldozers, and excavators for mining.
-But there are also many remains of the long history, both tools and machineray, and rocks which were cut since Roman times but never removed.
+But there are also many remains of the long history, both tools and machinery, and rocks which were cut since Roman times but never removed for various reasons.
 There are remains of Roman quarry technology, tagliate, the typical cuts of Roman age, and the base of a big column and two sections of another Roman column.
 The Middle Ages and Renaissance part of the quarry is where the rock for Michelangelos David, Mose, or the Pietà were mined.

-There is a normal tourist tour, called Classical Tour which takes 40 Minutes and is taking place in the afternoon.

-In the morning there is a tour called half a day tour, which starts at 8:30 and returns at 13:30.
-It is intended for small groups, either up to four taking a car or up to eight with mini bus.
+In the morning there is a tour called Half Day Tour, which take up to 4 hours.
+It is intended for small groups, up to four taking a car or mor with a mini bus.
 After the visit to the quarry Cava 177 it continues with a visit to the quarry Colonnata.
-The tour includes three valley with various interesting spots and extraordinary views.
-It also includes a quarryman breakfast with lard, tomatoes, salt pork, cheese, bread and red wine.
+The tour includes three valleys with various interesting spots and extraordinary views.
+It also includes a quarrymen breakfast with lard, tomatoes, salt pork, cheese, bread and red wine.
 Highlight is the area where Michelangelo chose the marble for his masterpieces.